I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 West of Scotland University at Paisley - textile engineering

-Clyde Explorers Club - mentoring gang youth in the Glasgow, Scotland area
+Clyde Explorers Club - mentoring gang youth in the Glasgow area

 Chavannes-des-Bois Fire Brigade, Switzerland - volunteer fireman for many years

 SWITZERLAND 1st chapter

-As a kid, when my father was rebuilding a textile mill at Intra on Lake Maggiore, I would travel into Switzerland from the Italian frontier on the yellow Swiss Post buses (kids alone were normal then), to stay with farm families in the Alps.
-I became attached for life to deepest Switzerland, to long hikes in the high forests, cold nights in cowherd huts, and understanding the dialects spoken by these taciturn mountain people, became a central part of me.
+As a kid, when my father was rebuilding a textile mill at Intra on Lake Maggiore near the Swiss frontier, I loved traveling into Switzerland on the yellow Swiss Post buses (kids alone were normal then), to stay with farm families in the Alps.
+I became attached for life to deepest Switzerland, to long hikes in the high forests, to cold nights in cowherd huts, and loved trying to understand the old dialects spoken by these taciturn mountain people.

 At age 8, this was a bad year.
 Some childhood friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in Wales.
-At boarding school things fell apart and I went into full revolt.
-Physical punishment was routine.
+At boarding school I went into full revolt and daily physical punishment was routine.
 Due to this violence, and the constant showing of war films at the school, and the suffering when my friends died, I took the irrevocable decision to not have children.
 Otherwise, north Wales is beautiful, allowing endless hiking in the mountains, wild horses, and incredible wildlife.